mohamedmaestro/server_side_task2/README.md

 - Support for all-day events and multi-day events
 - Automatic duration calculation (in hours and minutes)

-### Flexible Event Retrieval

-- Get all events sorted by start time
-- Filter events by specific day, week, or month
-- Handle events that span multiple days

 ### Database Support

 - Uses MySQL as the database